Letter of Instruction (LOI) for The Aleph Institute's Eleventh Annual Military Training Course and Shabbat with our Troops 14-18 February 2018

-The following is the LOI/MOI for the annual Aleph Institute (A DOD recognized Military Chaplain Ecclesiastical Endorsing Agency) Jewish Military Training Course and Sabbath with our Troops 17-21 February 2016
+The following LOI/MOI is for the Eleventh Annual Aleph Institute Jewish Military Training Program and Sabbath with our Troops.

 The Aleph Institute is a recognized U.S. Department of Defense Ecclesiastical Endorsing Agency.